Dur4nt3/todo_project/to-implement.md

     3) Filters - Fix "choose-one" filters being disabled when disabling "Show Completed" filter - *COMPLETE*

-- Create a confirmation modal when deleting tasks
+- Create a confirmation modal when deleting tasks - *COMPLETE*

 - Task modals:

     1) Type 1 - Not Editable: Modals that include a task's information but don't include an option to edit the task's details

     2) Type 2 - Editable: Modal that both include a task's information and include an option to edit the task's details

+- Settings:

+**Create a settings tab that includes the following options:**

+Settings will be saved to the localStorage using a JSON object with settings as properties

+    1) Do not show deletion confirmation => for non-repetitive tasks => dismiss the modal

+    2) Do not show welcome message => by default a welcome message will appear when visiting the page containing useful information => dismiss the message
+    *That same welcome message will appear under the "Help" tab*

+    3) Modal Coloring: Based on priority | light gray regardless of priority